facebook/infer/_docs/00-hello-world.md

    ```
    This causes gradle to recompile everything each time, and subsequently Infer to capture all the files again.

-2. Run Infer in incremental mode.
+2. Run Infer indicating that the capture of compilation commands should continue, using option `--continue` (or `-c` for short).

     ```bash
-    infer --incremental -- ./gradlew build
+    infer --continue -- ./gradlew build
     ```

-  This makes Infer preserve the results of the previous
+  This makes Infer add the effects of the new compilation commands to the previous ones, and start a new analysis of the entire code.

-  compilation.
-Without `--incremental` (or `-i` for short), Infer will
-  remove the `infer-out` directory where these results are stored.
+3. Run Infer in reactive mode after a code change, using option `--reactive` (or `-r` for short).

+    ```bash
+    infer --reactive -- ./gradlew build
+    ```

+  This makes Infer analyze the effects of the code
+  change, without re-analyzing everything.
+  Note that only the modified files, and those
+  dependent on them, are re-analyzed.
+  This analysis mode can be significantly faster.

 You can learn more about the particulars of each solution in the
 [Infer workflow](docs/infer-workflow.html) page.